 Take I-70 to Idaho Springs and in the center of town take Colo 103 South (exit 240) toward Mount Evans.
 If you set your odometer to zero at the South side of the bridge over I-70, then the parking area will be located 6.6 miles South on Colo 103.
 A large parking area is adjacent to the National Park sign, and an old road heads due South from the parking.
 Follow the road along West Chicago Creek to a point below the crag where the stream is crossed on a steel bridge, about 250 yards.
 A short hump through the talus puts you at the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chicago Creek Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chicago Creek Rock:

 Featured Route For Chicago Creek Rock

 Super D 5.9+ 5c 17 VI 17 E1 5a Colorado